-If you or a family member ever chip or crack a tooth, you should immediately rinse out your mouth with warm water, taking special care to spit out (not swallow!) any pieces of the tooth that might have fallen out.
+Just like diagnosing a toothache, the first thing you should do if you or a family member ever chip or crack a tooth is immediately rinse out your mouth with warm water.
+When you do this, take special care to spit out (not swallow!) any pieces of the tooth that might have fallen out.
 Carefully clean and gather these pieces in case your dentist might need to see them.

 Finally, it’s also possible for a tooth to become avulsed (or knocked out).
-With an avulsed tooth in particular, reacting quickly is vital.
+With an avulsed tooth, reacting quickly is vital.
 If you can get the tooth replaced within 30 minutes, you’re almost certain to recover, and the longer you wait, the more likely that tooth will be rejected when you try to replace it.

 If you ever knock out a tooth, you should first clean out both your mouth and the tooth with water.
 Be careful not to touch the root of the tooth while doing so.
 If at all possible, you should try placing the tooth back in the socket by lining up the root and pressing it gently into place.
 The key here isn’t the positioning — your dentist can fix the positioning at any time — but rather making sure your gums don’t “forget” the tooth and reject it later on.